alexxandr7/ajaxPagesChecker/README.md

 ### Options
 `-h` - show help message
 `-u`, `--urls` - path to file with target urls (required)
-`-cl` - choose this option to get length of target page
+`-cl` - choose this option to get length of target page (optional, default: False)
-`-ew` - write the words that are on the page with the error
+`-ew` - write the words that are on the page with the error (optional, default: None)